MERTULAS/RayCastingEngineJS/README.md

 # 3DRayCastingEngineJS
-## 3D RayCasting Engine for Pure JavaScript (no library... no framework...)
+## 3D RayCasting Engine as a demo for Pure JavaScript (no library... no framework...)
 ### Under development...

 ![Alt Text](https://media.giphy.com/media/CW52t2we97nXngkApf/giphy.gif)